 The Port: The Adani project involves the construction of a new terminal, greatly expanding the port at Abbot Point, an area frequented by sea turtles and several species of marine mammals.
 This expansion requires dredging of previously undisturbed sea-bed within the GBR World Heritage Area and would almost inevitably contaminate the water, destroy seagrass meadows, risk pollution of the important Caley Valley wetlands (habitat for the endangered Australian painted snipe), disturb marine fauna and the turtles’ nearby nesting sites.
 An expected increase of ≈500 coal ships a year (≈10 per week) will increase risk of boat strike to dugong, snubfin dolphin and humpback whales and calves known to use the area.
 As the volume of shipping increases so will the risk of groundings and toxic spillage – with the potential to bring more harm to wildlife and the health of their marine habitat.
 There is a high risk of toxic leakage and sediment discharge into coastal wetlands and inshore waters – just a few days ago the Adani company was found guilty of very significantly breaching the special licence it was granted in March, discharging large amounts of sediment into marine waters at Abbot Point.

 The Reef: Accelerating human-induced climate change is now recognised as posing the greatest threat to the survival of the world’s greatest natural treasure – and to coral reefs around the globe.
 This threat comes both from the warming of ocean temperatures – which causes the phenomenon of mass bleaching – and from increasing ocean acidification as more and more atmospheric carbon dioxide is absorbed by the oceans.
 Acidification affects all marine species having calcium-based structures, shells or exoskeletons.
 This includes corals which, as the waters become less alkaline, cannot absorb the calcium carbonate needed to build and maintain their skeletons.
 The effects of the “evil twins” of ocean warming and acidification are such that scientists are warning, if the world cannot rein back the amounts of CO2 entering the atmosphere, our beautiful reef has very little time left because it will be bleaching at an unsustainable rate.
-Read this article for one of the most comprehensive accounts to have appeared in the news media (and bear in mind it was written before the 2017 back-to-back mass bleaching event).
+Two articles worth reading are this one written very recently by US author John Hawthorne, who contacted us directly, and this article from June 2016 which appeared in the Guardian (bear in mind this was written before the 2017 back-to-back mass bleaching event).

 Join the fight of our times: This campaign has been described as “the fight of our times”.
 If allowed to proceed, the impacts of the Adani mine (and potentially a whole chain of others) will be felt from the inland to the coast and to the reef.
 But the consequences of allowing this coal to be mined, exported and burned will be far, far wider and homo sapiens will be among those species to suffer.
 Medical and health authorities are warning us that unchecked climate change presents huge dangers to human health and recently singled out the Adani mine as a “public health disaster” (The Lancet, Feb 2017).
 Yet our Federal government is planning to dig into public money to lend this poisonous project a $1billion helping hand …?!